-If your business needs to accept credit or debit card payments, you will need to open a merchant account.
-Put simply, this is a type of bank account that manages the credit or debit card payments you receive from transactions that are either face to face, over the phone or on the internet.
+But what exactly is a merchant account?
+Put simply, it’s a type of bank account that manages the credit or debit card payments you receive from transactions that are either face to face, over the phone or on the internet.
 The reason why a merchant account is needed, as opposed to simply using your existing business account, is that card payments have a very real risk of credit card fraud.
 It is necessary for the credit card holder’s details to be authorised and to make sure that they have enough money available to complete the transaction.
 While these checks are carried out, the merchant account provider holds the funds, and releases them when the transaction has been verified.
 Conversely, the cardholder is protected from unscrupulous vendors or suppliers, as their money is kept safe in a holding account until after the goods or services have been delivered.

 Setting up a merchant account

 Small businesses and start up businesses can open merchant accounts, but they will have to be approved by the merchant account provider.
 The truth is that most small and start up companies are considered high risk when they first apply for a merchant account, and this means that the application process can take longer, and the fees are higher, than those of larger, more established companies.
 Many of the leading banks offer merchant account services, and these are sometimes referred to as acquiring banks, although it might also be worth considering an independent service provider, as these can offer more competitive rates to small companies.